China rebel village sets conditions for calling off march

-WUKAN, China An organiser in a Chinese village that has rebelled against Communist Party authorities for more than a week said on Tuesday representatives would hold talks with the government and demand a set of concessions in return for calling off a march.
+WUKAN China Dec 20 An organiser in a Chinese village that has rebelled against Communist Party authorities for more than a week said on Tuesday representatives would hold talks with the government and demand a set of concessions in return for calling off a march.

-Residents of Wukan village in south China's Guangdong province have threatened to march on a local government office in protest over farmland seized for development, and over the suspicious death in custody of a protest organiser, Xue Jinbo.
+Residents of Wukan village in south China's Guangdong province have threatened to march on a local government office in a protest over farmland seized for development and the suspicious death in custody of a protest organiser, Xue Jinbo.

 Although the rebellion is limited to one village, it has attracted widespread attention and proven a humbling rebuff to the ruling Communist Party, which values stability above all else.